-- reductions in application rates and changes to directions for use; - extending the restricted-entry interval; - requiring engineering controls, such as use of closed systems for mixing and loading to reduce potential exposure to those who mix and load pesticides; - safe handling procedures to avoid spills; - not spraying the pesticide when a crop blooms to protect pollinators; or - create buffers of unsprayed zones along water bodies to reduce exposure to surface water, etc.
+- reductions in application rates and changes to directions for use. - extending the restricted-entry interval. - requiring engineering controls, such as use of closed systems for mixing and loading to reduce potential exposure to those who mix and load pesticides. - safe handling procedures to avoid spills. - not spraying the pesticide when a crop blooms to protect pollinators; or - create buffers of unsprayed zones along water bodies to reduce exposure to surface water, etc.

 In some cases, the use of a pesticide may only be acceptable if one or more risk mitigation measures are implemented.
-In other cases, pesticides will not be reregistered for certain use sites or for all uses because of unacceptable worker risk.
+In other cases, pesticides will not be reregistered for certain use sites or for all uses because of unacceptable risk.
+For example, EPA cancelled all food use tolerances for the insecticide chlorpyrifos in 2021; but non-agricultural uses remained labeled.
 When EPA determines that labeling cannot sufficiently mitigate the risk of pesticide harm, it may include special risk mitigation measures.
 See sections D 3.3.1 Soil Fumigants and D 3.3.2 Paraquat Dichloride (Paraquat) for recent label changes to allow continued registration.

-3.3 Significant Labeling Changes
+3.3.
+Significant Labeling Changes